- TSLAC Records Retention Schedules

 - The Record Disposition Log is a permanent record and must stored in a safe place.
 This log documents that the records were destroyed according to the information in the record control schedule.

-- Record destruction should be done often and at the very least annually.
+- Record destruction should be done annually.

 Why Do We Care About Records Retention

 The following is a quote from the Texas State Library and Archives Commission Retention Schedules:

 “Destruction of local government records contrary to the provisions of the Local Government Records Act of 1989 and administrative rules adopted under it, including this schedule, is a Class A misdemeanor and, under certain circumstances, a third degree felony (Penal Code, Section 37.10).
 Anyone destroying local government records without legal authorization may also be subject to criminal penalties and fines under the Public Information Act (Government Code, Chapter 552).”

 Campuses will contact a vendor for the secure destruction of records, directly.
 A list of vendors offering secure shredding services is available by contacting the Purchasing Department.
 Payment of service is the responsibility of the campus.
 Please include the contract number on all purchase orders and procurement card purchases.